 There are many superb eateries, pubs, restaurants and cafes in the town centre itself and the surrounding area, including at Waterhead by the lake.
 Be sure to try English Lakes Ice Cream while here, available at many outlets.
 There are several takeaway options, including three fish and chip shops, two in the town centre near Zeffirellis cinema, and one by the pier at Waterhead.
 The Pizza Place and Ambleside Pizza will deliver to you, and the Doi Intanon Thai and Spice of Bengal curry house offer takeaway options, as do The Lucky Dragon and The China Cottage Chinese restaurants.

 Follow our link below for some suggestions on places to eat out in Ambleside:

-Don’t worry if you haven’t brought the ideal equipment with you, as Ambleside is full of excellent climbing and walking stores.
-We recommend a preparatory visit to one of the excellent independent bookstores in town to purchase a walking guide, of which there are many to suit your requirements, including guides for climbers, committed and less committed ramblers, those with limited mobility, those with dogs, and even for those who only wish to undertake a walk if it has a welcoming country pub en-route!
+Don’t worry if you haven’t brought the ideal equipment with you.
+Ambleside is full of excellent climbing and walking stores.
+We recommend a preparatory visit to one of the excellent independent bookstores in town to buy a walking guide.
+There are many to suit your requirements, including guides for climbers.
+Plus ones for committed and less committed ramblers, those with limited mobility, those with dogs.
+And even for those who only wish to undertake a walk if it has a welcoming country pub en-route!
 An Ordinance Survey map is a wise supplement to the guide, especially for longer routes.
 Wearings’, Fred Holdsworth’s, and Henry Roberts’ bookshops are all on Lake Road and Rydal Road in the town centre.

 Walking has to rank as one of the very most popular things to do near Ambleside, and the range of walks available directly from and nearby the town, and in the surrounding area, is astounding.
 The following are among our recommendations, and feature in many of the local guidebooks: